Hotel SEO: 20 Easy Top Tips

 Each time you get listed somewhere on the web, you’re creating links back to your hotel site and as we talked about earlier, backlinks mean business.
 Acquiring backlinks from authority sites or sites in your niche should become a main area of focus in your hotel SEO strategy.
 Backlinks send the right signals to search engines, and that’s what hotel SEO is all about.

 To create further opportunities for linking and exposure, try reaching out to local bloggers.
+Find out who writes the best hospitality articles and reach out to them.
 Invite them to come and stay at your hotel for free in exchange for a review or entry on their blog about their stay.
 You can find local bloggers easily on Twitter by using the hashtag #yourcitybloggers.
 In New York it’s #NYCblogger, #LAblogger for Los Angeles etc.

 As well as local bloggers, you could reach out to some of the bigger travel bloggers and ask if they could review your hotel, or meet up with you next time you’re in town.
 Remember, you have blog posts to write or content to create too.
 What could be better than getting hands on time with a well respected figure in the travel industry and getting their thoughts exclusively on your site?